Investor’s guide to multifamily real estate syndication

 Once you’ve built a solid lead network, it’s time to dive into the numbers and evaluate potential deals.
 Focus on these key metrics to assess the profitability of your investment.
 Here are a few to keep in mind:

-• Capitalization Rate (Cap Rate): Helps gauge the property’s income-generating potential relative to its purchase price.
+• Capitalization Rate (Cap Rate): The multifamily cap rate helps gauge the property’s income-generating potential relative to its purchase price.

 • Cash-on-Cash Return: Shows the annual return on the cash you’ve invested, providing a snapshot of immediate profitability.

-• Internal Rate of Return (IRR): Accounts for the time value of money and gives a clearer picture of the investment’s overall profitability over time.
+• Internal Rate of Return (IRR): Your real estate IRR accounts for the time value of money and gives a clearer picture of the investment’s overall profitability over time.

 Understanding these figures will allow you to concentrate on deals that align with your financial goals.
 After identifying a promising opportunity, thorough due diligence is essential.
 This involves carefully reviewing the syndication’s offering documents, including the private placement memorandum (PPM), which outlines the investment terms, potential risks, and expected returns.